 Or more to the point, I blame Microsoft Word.
 It is notorious for generating horrible and convoluted HTML.

 Recommendation #1: stop using Word as your email editor.
 Using Word to edit email is like driving a Greyhound Bus to visit your next door neighbor.
-It’s big, it’s slow, it’s overkill, and if you don’t know how to drive it just so it can make one heck of a mess.
+It’s big, it’s slow, it’s overkill, and if you don’t know how to drive it just so, it can make one heck of a mess.

 In Outlook, Click on the Tools menu, the Options item, and then click on the Mail Format tab.
 Now, make sure that both the check boxes that reference Microsoft Word are UNchecked.
 You’ll still be able to send and receive HTML and Rich Text email, but Outlook will use it’s own, faster and more lightweight editor instead of firing up the 10,000 lb. gorilla that is Word.

 Recommendation #2: Use plain text messages, and stop sending HTML and Rich Text mail completely.
 I mean, really, how often do you need all the fancy formatting in your email?
-If you focus on the message, the text, and all you need is plain text.
+If you focus on the message, the text, then all you need is plain text.
 This completely eliminates the potential for the formatting problems we’ve been discussing.
 As a bonus, your email will be smaller, faster to transmit and display, and much less likely to be erroneously flagged as spam.

 In my opinion, 90% of all legitimate email currently being sent in HTML or Rich Text could just as easily, and probably more effectively, be transmitted in Plain Text instead.